mustafa-demirci/solidity-auto-compiler/README.md

 # solidity-auto-compiler

+## Usage

-Set the global PATH variable as your root directory of solidity files and you are ready to go
+Set the global PATH variable as root directory of your solidity files.